KenKundert/inform/doc/user.rst

 """""""""""

 The :class:`inform.Color` class creates colorizers, which are functions used to render text in a particular color.
-They are like the Python print function in that they take any number of unnamed arguments that are converted to strings and then joined into a single string.
-The string is then coded for the chosen color and returned.
+They are like the informants in that they take any number of unnamed arguments that are converted to strings and then joined into a single string, though the result is not printed.
+Instead, the string is then coded for the chosen color and returned.
 For example:

 .. code-block:: python